-Ability to entertain himself
+Ability to entertain themself

 Imagination and problem-solving

 We’ve all found ourselves alone in a room with no one to help us solve a problem.
 Maybe we can’t quite figure out how the printer jammed, or we need to creatively rearrange the curtains so that no light gets in the room while we watch our favorite TV show.
 No matter what the problem is, one thing is for sure: we don’t frantically call our parents for help.
 At least, not right away.
-Problem-solving takes self-confidence, and giving Baby the chance to play on his own can help him develop that skill.
+Problem-solving takes self-confidence, and giving Baby the chance to play on their own can help them develop that skill.
 Baby’s problems might be more along the lines of, ‘how do I get this ball out from behind the couch?,’ but hey, it’s all relative.

 Identity formation